micahwoods/atcweb3/content/post/whats-the-best-way-to-keep-up/index.md

   focal_point: smart
 ---

 Someone asked me that question while we were working at a golf tournament.
 The *best* way depends on just how much info you want, or how often you want to hear from me/ATC.
-Here are ten ways, listed in decreasing order of update frequency (approximate).
+Here's a list, ordered by decreasing frequency of updates (approximate).

 1. The [@asianturfgrass](https://twitter.com/asianturfgrass) account on Twitter will have links to all my new blog posts, reshares of some old topical ones, and some retweets and other turf discussion.

 2. The [Asian Turfgrass Center website](https://www.asianturfgrass.com/) has hundreds of posts about turfgrass info and ideas of all types.
 New information goes up, on average, about 75 times a year.

+3. Since July 2022, I've been the director of the [PACE Turf information service](https://www.paceturf.org/).
+There are some free resources there, and a wealth of additional material is available to [subscribers](https://www.paceturf.org/members/signup).

-3. You can automatically get an email with the text of each new website update with the [ATC blog by email](http://www.subscribepage.com/atc_blog_email) newsletter.
+4. Sign up for one or more of the [ATC email newsletters](https://subscribepage.com/atc_newsletters).
+You can automatically get an email with the full text of each new blog the same day it is posted.
+You can choose to get an email every few months with highlights.
+You can get a newsletter *only* about MLSN.

-4. The [About section](https://www.asianturfgrass.com/#about) on the website has links for all of ATC's social media accounts.
+5. The [About section](https://www.asianturfgrass.com/#about) on the website has links for all of ATC's social media accounts.

-5. There are turfgrass videos on the [ATC YouTube Channel](https://www.youtube.com/asianturfgrasscenter).
+6. There are turfgrass videos on the [ATC YouTube Channel](https://www.youtube.com/asianturfgrasscenter).

-6. You can listen to podcasts: [The ATC Doublecut with Micah Woods](https://atc-doublecut.transistor.fm/) and to [ATC Office Hours](https://atc-office-hours.transistor.fm/).
+7. You can listen to podcasts: [The ATC Doublecut with Micah Woods](https://atc-doublecut.transistor.fm/) and to [ATC Office Hours](https://atc-office-hours.transistor.fm/).

-7. The [ATC updates newsletter](http://www.subscribepage.com/atcupdate) is sent out by email a few times a year, with a summary of the most interesting things I've been working on, or that I've read, seen, or written.

-8. There is also a [MLSN newsletter](http://www.subscribepage.com/mlsn) that I keep focused on one topic --- the MLSN soil nutrient guidelines.

-9. Books.
+8. Books.
 I've got [four books available now](https://www.asianturfgrass.com/#books) and am always working on getting more.

-10. Have you ever checked out [Google Scholar](https://scholar.google.com/citations?user=JAlxOXEAAAAJ&hl=en)?
+9. Have you ever checked out [Google Scholar](https://scholar.google.com/citations?user=JAlxOXEAAAAJ&hl=en)?
 That link has a lot of technical articles I've written or co-authored.
 And there are even more---209 to be exact, as of today---at the [Turfgrass Information File](http://tic.lib.msu.edu/tgif/flink?name=Woods,%20Micah).